Mixing Text and Image in SwiftUI

 Image(systemName: "ladybug")

-.symbolRenderingMode(.multicolor) // Specify the rendering mode, an Image-specific modifier that does not change the Image type
+.symbolRenderingMode(.multicolor) // Specifies the rendering mode, a modifier specific to `Image`, does not change the type of `Image`

-.symbolVariant(.fill) // Set the variant, a modifier applicable to the View protocol that changes the Image type
+.symbolVariant(.fill) // Sets the variant, a modifier applicable to the View protocol, changes the type of `Image`

-.font(.largeTitle) // A View modifier that is not Text-specific
+.font(.largeTitle) // A modifier applicable to View, not specific to `Text`

-SF Symbols provides the ability to seamlessly integrate with Apple’s system font, San Francisco, which is treated as ordinary text and uniformly processed during typesetting.
-The two methods introduced above are both applicable to adding SF Symbols to Text:
+SF Symbols are seamlessly integrated with Apple’s system font San Francisco, and Text treats them as regular text during layout.
+The two methods described above are applicable for adding SF Symbols to Text:

 Swift

-.symbolRenderingMode(.multicolor) // Specify the rendering mode, Image-specific modifier, Image type does not change
+.symbolRenderingMode(.multicolor) // Specifies the rendering mode, a modifier specific to `Image`, does not change the type

 let bugText = Text(bug)

-.font(.largeTitle) // Text-specific version, Text type does not change
+.font(.largeTitle) // A `Text` specific version, does not change the type of `Text`

 // Using interpolation

-Text("Hello \(bug)") // Using Image type in interpolation, the font will change the type of Image, so it's not possible to adjust the size of bug separately.
+Text("Hello \(bug)") // Using `Image` type in interpolation, since `font` changes the type of `Image`, the size of `bug` cannot be individually modified

 Text("Hello ") + bugText